ychalier/vampire-survivors-combo-builder/README.md

 Some mitigations:

 - The model maximizes the number of combos and evolutions, but sometimes evolving a weapon can decrease the number of combos satisfied.
-Hence, there is a trade-off to perform, by setting coefficients on those criteria.
+Hence, there is a trade-off to perform, using coefficients.
 Different coefficients will produce different results.
 I believe most people would want to target evolutions first.
 - Other than combos and evolutions, the model ignores everything: DPS, player stats, weapon or item rarity, etc. Produced builds are only called *optimal* regarding the number of satisfied combos and evolutions.

 The generator relies on an [integer linear programming (ILP)](https://en.wikipedia.org/wiki/Integer_programming) problem solved using [GLPK](https://www.gnu.org/software/glpk/).
 Data comes from [Vampire Survivors Wiki](https://vampire-survivors.fandom.com/wiki/Vampire_Survivors_Wiki).
 Assets are extracted from original game assets.